2015 witnessed significant and successful use of domestic courts and a national human rights commission to limit climate change emissions and impacts.

 This special session will be chaired by veteran environmental attorney David Estrin and is being presented by the Centre for International Governance Innovation’s International Law Research Program.

-Roger Cox is a CIGI senior fellow with the International Law Research Program, effective September 2015.
+Roger Cox is a CIGI senior fellow, effective September 2015.
 An expert in climate change law, he is partner at the Dutch law firm Paulussen Advocaten and was the lead lawyer for the Urgenda Foundation, which won a controversial decision in June 2015 when The Hague District Court ordered the Dutch government to cut greenhouse gas emissions by at least 25 percent by 2020.